megakevin/end-point-blog/2024/01/key-takeaways-from-poodr.md

 12. When analyzing a problem domain, the nouns in the narrative usually become your first classes.
 These are called "**Domain Objects**".
 13. Don't let Domain Objects be your only classes though.
 Shift your focus into messages and away from classes to discover new, less obvious objects that will home key functionality.
 Not doing so will risk overloading your domain objects with more responsibility than what they can handle.
 14. [UML sequence diagrams](https://en.wikipedia.org/wiki/Sequence_diagram) are an excellent way to explore design alternatives.
 You can use them to draft objects and their interactions.
 I.e. the messages they send each other.
 They are quick, low cost and allow easy communication of ideas between team members.
+Here's an online tool that generates them based on plain text: [sequencediagram.org](https://sequencediagram.org/).
 15. The transition from class-based design to message-based design is one that yields more flexible applications.
 It means asking "I need to send this message, who should respond to it?" instead of "I know I need this class, what should it do?".

 ## Focusing on "What" instead of "How"